2022 Spring Smooth Water BaozhongFloating Leaves Tea

-This Smooth Water Baozhong is from the birthplace of Taiwanese Baozhong, Nangang.
-Around the turn of the 20th century, Baozhong was produced as a flower scented export tea to South Asia and Northern China.
-The Taiwan Tea Reform Institute challenged farmers to create a Baozhong with the floral scent that drinkers were looking for, but naturally without adding any scenting.
+This Smooth Water Baozhong is from Nangang, the birthplace of Taiwanese Baozhong.
+Around the turn of the 20th century, Baozhong was produced as a flower scented tea, exported to South Asia and Northern China.
+The Taiwan Tea Reform Institute challenged farmers to create a Baozhong with the floral scent that drinkers were looking for, but naturally, without adding any scenting agent.
 The two farmers who successfully produced that flavor were both growing tea in Nangang.
-Now, Nangang tea farmers are very proud of their tradition of producing excellent Baozhong.
+Now, Nangang tea farmers are very proud of their tradition of producing excellent floral Baozhong.

-The first time he and Shiuwen met, he opened with "I bet you've never tasted real Baozhong".
+The first time he and Shiuwen met, he opened with "I bet you've never tasted real Baozhong before".
 He's very proud of what he makes as it was passed down through his family, and he wanted to show what Nangang tea could do.
 Shiuwen, never wanting to lose out on an opportunity to learn, said "Oh, I must not have.
-I've only had Pinglin Baozhong.
+I've only had Pinglin Baozhong, never Nangang.
 What's the difference, can we try some?"
-Of course he was excited to share his tea and his knowledge, so they whipped out some Pinglin Baozhong, his Nangang Baozhong, and some bowls.
-The take away was that after 20 minutes soaking in a tea bowl, this Nangang Baozhong maintained a beautifully smooth, soft texture without breaking down.
+Of course he was excited to share his tea and his knowledge, so they whipped his Nangang Baozhong, some Pinglin Baozhong to compare, and some bowls.
+The take away was that after 20 minutes soaking in a tea bowl, this Nangang Baozhong maintained a beautifully smooth, soft texture without "breaking".
 So we call it Smooth Water!

 - Harvest Location : Nangang, Taiwan